 - Doing Business As (DBA) or brand name (if different from legal name)

 - Type of entity (publicly traded, private, nonprofit, government)

 - Stock Symbol (required if a publicly-traded company)

-Offering pricing quotes to interested customers for home services:
+Offering pricing quotes for home services:

 The Campaign Registry FAQs